News:

 Keeping a running inventory of all deliveries in and out will help you know precisely what equipment and materials are always on-site.
 Keep a paper trail for every item from the point of order through delivery and implementation.

-Most security cameras simply record event, allowing you to gather evidence of crimes that have occurred.
+Most security cameras record events, allowing you to gather evidence of crimes that have occurred.
+But this passive approach only fuels criminality, as thieves can disguise their appearance.

-When an intruder is spotted, this alerts our video monitoring professional who will initiate a real-time crime prevention response, including audio warning and law enforcement dispatch.
+Our Infrared LTE Mini Dome Cameras contain advanced video analytics for enhanced intrusion detection.
+When an intruder is spotted, this alerts our video monitoring professional, who will initiate a real-time crime prevention response, including audio warning and law enforcement dispatch.

 Secondly, we recognize that while cameras are incredibly effective, there are several basic measures job sites can take to tighten security.